 SHERIFF LOBO didn’t even get that ultimate of measuring sticks, the porn parody.
 Hmm....The Muff Adventures of Sheriff Loadblow?
 Maybe featuring Ron Jeremy as Deputy Poke-ins?

 But I digress.
-THE MISADVENTURES OF SHERIFF LOBO deserves a Season One boxed set.
-It’s been ridiculed in print since the day it aired, but I defy anyone to watch a first season episode and not laugh at least a little.
+THE MISADVENTURES OF SHERIFF LOBO deserves a release of Season One, or at the very least, a three episode "Best of".
+It’s been ridiculed in print since the day it aired, but I defy anyone to watch an Orly County episode and not laugh at least a little.
 Put it out in time for the 30th anniversary already---if SMOKEY AND THE BANDIT 3 and STROKER ACE are available, then LOBO damn well ought to be.

 “Lobo….Lobo…..bring back Sheriff Lobo.”

 ----Homer Simpson (in his sleep)